 status=active and the invoice should be

 status=paid.
 Be aware that the user may quit their browser after authentication, but before being redirected.
 To provide more robust handling, we recommend listening to invoice webhooks, as described in the next section.

 It’s possible that a user will leave their browser (by quitting or connection error) before either the

 handleCardPayment callback is executed, or the

 return_url redirect occurs.
 In this case, your application might not be aware that payment has completed, and the associated product might not be provisioned for your user.
-This is to be avoided if possible, to prevent customer disputes.
+This should be avoided, if possible, to reduce the likeliness of customer disputes.

 Scenario 2: Off-session First Charge - Charging later